imagej/imagej-omero/README.md

 you can use that, rather than installing a new copy of ImageJ:

 1. Enable the __OMERO-5.x__ [update site](http://imagej.net/Update_Sites).
+    ```shell
+   <path-to-imagej>/<imagej-launcher> --update add-update-site OMERO-5.x http://sites.imagej.net/OMERO-5.x
+   <path-to-imagej>/<imagej-launcher> --update update-force-pristine
+    ```
+    Where x is your OMERO version, <path-to-imagej> is a path to your ImageJ directory (i.e. ImageJ.app or Fiji.app), and <imagej-launcher> is the launcher for your operating system (i.e. ImageJ-linux64)
 2. Run `gen-scripts` in ImageJ's `lib` directory.

 ### Take it for a spin